We enforce over 80 parliamentary Acts and 2,000 supporting pieces of legislation. Read our legislation enforced list for further details.

 In doing so we recognise that while most people want to comply with legal requirements, some will operate outside the law (both intentionally and unintentionally).

 We adopt a staged approach to enforcement, with advice and informal action fully explored to resolve the matter in the first instance.
 However we will consider taking immediate formal action for serious breaches.
-All enforcement work is undertaken in accordance with our enforcement policy.
+All enforcement work is undertaken in accordance with our Compliance and Enforcement Policy.

 This information is made available for a limited period in order to promote the openness, transparency and accountability of the criminal justice system to the people it serves.